Create a real-time map

 - On the ribbon, click Map.

 Depending on your organizational and user settings, you may have opened Map Viewer.
 ArcGIS Online offers two map viewers for viewing, using, and creating maps.
-For more information on the map viewers available, please see this FAQ.
+For more information on the map viewers available and which to use, please see this FAQ.

 This lesson uses Map Viewer Classic.